nuxt/nuxt/docs/4.examples/1.app/app-config.md

 # `app.config`

-> Nuxt 3 provides an app.config config file to expose reactive configuration within your application with the ability to update it at runtime within lifecycle or using a nuxt plugin and editing it with HMR (hot-module-replacement).
+> Nuxt 3 provides an app.config file to expose reactive configuration within your application with the ability to update it at runtime within the lifecycle or use a nuxt plugin and edit it with HMR (hot-module-replacement).

-This example shows how to use `app.config` feature.
+This example shows how to use the `app.config` feature.

 ::ReadMore{link="/docs/guide/directory-structure/app-config"}
 ::